-A small burn runs down by the side and front of the cottage (care should be taken with young children) and across the 250 yards of grass and rocky foreshore which leads to a beautiful long sandy beach.
+Outside there is a fenced, grassed garden area to sit and relax in (shared with East Carsaig).
+A small burn runs down by the side and front of the cottage (outside the garden) and across the 250 yards of grass and rocky foreshore which leads to a beautiful long sandy beach.
 Those who appreciate somewhere to relax in most beautiful surroundings will find this spot truly idyllic, while children will love the freedom to play far from traffic and other constraints.

 This area is teeming with wildlife in land, sea and air - seals, otters, sea eagles, deer and even the occasional whale, to name but a few.